ekliao/EricLiaoDigitalGarden/src/site/notes/My Areas of Interest.md

 - Interpretation and translation
 - Language(s)

+#questioning Are the following categories really easily distinguishable for me?

 ### Minor long-term
 - Teaching language and interpretation
 - [[PKM\|PKM]], especially [[Anki\|Anki]] and [Obsidian](https://obsidian.md/) (you are looking at an instance of it)